Joseph-Riva/Voting_Power_Calculator-/README.md

 A program for calculating the voting power of different coalitions organized by age group during the Brexit vote.

-Link the essay which utilized this software to analyze the Brexit vote: https://drive.google.com/file/d/1ezZxj63SZH6MXP5Ji_eZtJfzcLJ4uBPs/view?usp=sharing
+Link to the essay which utilized this software to analyze the Brexit vote: https://drive.google.com/file/d/1ezZxj63SZH6MXP5Ji_eZtJfzcLJ4uBPs/view?usp=sharing